rioter1/llm/README.md

 position embedding (T, n_embed), positional embeddings are going to be identical for every single row and so there is broadcasting hidden inside any + operation with PE
 token embedding  (B,T,n_embed)
 input = TE + PE
+forward pass output logits
+when not training the model but only using it, put the model in eval model using model.eval()